SF-WDI-LABS/_rails-asset-pipeline/README.md

 2. Remove `//= require turbolinks` from `app/assets/javascripts/application.js`.
 3. Delete `gem 'turbolinks'` from your `Gemfile`, and `bundle` again.

+### 2. Using Turbolinks
+You can still write Javascript AND use Turbolinks in your app.
+Many more details are in [this lab](https://github.com/SF-WDI-LABS/rails-js-and-turbolinks).

 ## Compression / Minification / Uglification

 In addition to putting all the JavaScript in one file and naming it based on contents, the Asset Pipeline compresses this file so it's smaller.

 #### Check for Understanding

 1. What's the difference between <a href="https://code.jquery.com/jquery-1.11.3.js">jquery-1.11.3.js</a> and <a href="https://code.jquery.com/jquery-1.11.3.min.js">jquery-1.11.3.min.js</a>?